Enter password to view case study

 Proposed Design

-Blind testing over 200 external users, my desktop designs scored the third highest out of 28 designs, and first in mobile design.
+After myself and around 20 other designers built their solutions, we blind tested over 200 external users, where my desktop designs scored the third out of 28 designs, and first in mobile.

 Dream State

-After this project, I took the feedback and have built the below dream state to address the general consensus of "boring color palette, dark action color being too strong, and not visually distinguished".
+I took the feedback and built the below dream state to address the feedback of boring color palette, dark action color being too strong, cluttered design and not visually distinguished.